 The answer: NO ONE!
 Everyone — especially those living in the US — lost big time because the news media did not do its job.
-It was far worse than the public not being informed … people were simply manipulated big time.
+It was far worse than the public not being informed … people were simply manipulated.
 They were used.
+Big time.

 A huge part of the problem was that reporters and editors became advocates, destroying what little trust the public had in them.
 Good luck in winning back that trust.

 A QUICK OVERVIEW OF THE MEDIA LANDSCAPE